metral/pulumihome/Integration-Test-Performance-Reports.md

 * [TestTimingsByDayTravis-LM](https://us-west-2.console.aws.amazon.com/athena/home?force&force=&region=us-west-2#query/saved/38ff9b27-5d74-492e-a9df-de33e3824180): Shows timing statistics of each test phase across the Learning Machine test scenario, filtering to only runs done by Travis - broken down by day.

 Example of data from these report:

 | date       | testName     | stepName               | averageElapsedSeconds | medianElapsedSeconds | p10ElapsedSeconds | p90ElapsedSeconds | minElapsedSeconds | maxElapsedSeconds | count |
 |------------|--------------|------------------------|-----------------------|----------------------|-------------------|-------------------|-------------------|-------------------|-------|
 | 2017-11-14 | crawler      | pulumi-preview-initial | 44.64876842           | 52.58470917          | 35.87321091       | 54.26349258       | 35.87321091       | 54.26349258       | 4     |

+A few notes on the data that can be useful for queries:
+*

 ## Dashboards